philippbayer/Goodreads_visualization/README.md

 ![Number pages versus ratings](https://raw.github.com/philippbayer/my_goodreads_shelves/master/Pages_vs_Ratings.png)

+I seem to mostly books at around 200 to 300 pages so it's hard to tell whether I give longer books better ratings.
+It's also a nice example that in regards to linear regression, a p-value as tiny as this one doesn't mean much, the r-value is still bad.

 ## plotRatingsVsBookshelves.py

 Parses ratings for books, makes a violin plot for the 7 categories with the most rated books: